Dev-Craig44/rn-fundamentals/README.md

 Modals are used to display content above an existing screen, often for user input or important information.

 A user should be able to tap on our category picker to open a modal with a list of categories to choose from.

+### Showing Picker Items

+To display the list of categories in a modal, we can use the `Modal` component from React Native.
+Inside the modal, we can render a `FlatList` to show all available categories.
+When a user selects a category, we update the selected value and close the modal.